March 27, 2026

 ITR-U (Updated Return): Who Should File It, What It Costs, and When It Backfires

 Missing a return deadline or forgetting to report an income is more common than most people admit.
 The government has always known this.
-That is why, in 2022, it introduced ITR-U, a structured voluntary mechanism to correct your past returns and come clean without waiting for a notice.
+That is why, in 2022, it introduced ITR-U, a structured voluntary mechanism to correct past returns and come clean without waiting for a notice.

 But ITR-U is not a soft exit.
 It comes with a graded penalty that starts at 25% and scales to 70% of the additional tax owed, depending on how long you wait.
 And it only works in one direction: it can only increase your tax liability, never reduce it.
 Used correctly, it is a valuable compliance tool.
 Used carelessly or at the wrong time, it can cost significantly more than the original error.